 Snorkelling the Ningaloo Reef

-Lakeside is a great snorkel spot for swimmers of average fitness and capability.
-From the carpark walk 400m south along the beach to the marked entry point.
-Snorkel out in a northerly direction for 150m before returning to original entry point.
-Lakeside is located in the Cape Range National Park.
+A great snorkel spot for swimmers of average fitness and capability.
+From the carpark, walk 400m south along the beach to the marked entry point.
+Snorkel out in a northerly direction for 150m before returning to the original entry point.

-Turquoise Bay Snorkelling within the Bay is quite rewarding and easy - a perfect spot for beginners to practice their skills!
-Enter from the beach and snorkel out over coral and marine life.
-Currents don’t exist in the Bay area but always check conditions to be sure.
-Turquoise Bay is located in the Cape Range National Park.
+Snorkeling within Turquoise Bay itself is quite rewarding and easy - a perfect spot for beginners to practice their skills!
+Enter from the beach and snorkel out over sand and coral bommies.
+Currents do not normally affect the bay area, but always check conditions to be sure.

-Oyster Stacks This site is great for fish life and is best accessed on a high or incoming tide.
+This site is great for fish life and is best accessed on a high or incoming tide.
 Take care entering the water as the shoreline is rocky with some sharp oyster shelled areas.
 Enter the water at the end of the walking track and snorkel either north or south.
-This site is located within the Cape Range National Park.
+Please be careful not to stand or touch the coral gardens as they are easily damaged.

 Always be aware of currents, weather conditions and tidal movements before entering the water.
 Never touch coral or marine life - you may damage it or it may damage you!
-Snorkel equipment can be hired from the Dive Centres in Exmouth and Coral Bay, Tours N Travel, Exmouth Mini Golf and from the Milyering Visitor Centre in the Cape Range National Park.
+Snorkel equipment can be hired from the Exmouth Visitor Centre.

-Bills Bay is located at the end of the Coral Bay road.
-The sheltered waters make for an ideal swimming and fantastic snorkelling beach.
-Easily accessed by foot from any accommodation in Coral Bay.
+Located at the end of the Robinson Street in Coral Bay, the sheltered waters of Bill's Bay make for an ideal swimming and fantastic snorkeling beach.
+Easily accessed by foot from any accommodation in Coral Bay, verdant, fish filled coral gardens are just a short swim from the beach.
 Average water depth is around 3 metres.
-This particular snorkelling site is close to the boat mooring area so please be aware of moving boat traffic while snorkelling.
+This particular snorkeling site is close to the boat mooring area so please be aware of moving boat traffic while snorkelling.

-Purdy Point is located 500m south of Bills Bay, just past the big red rock.
-Snorkelling from this point allows access to some fantastic coral bombies.
+Purdy Point is located 500m south of Bills Bay.
+Snorkeling from this point allows access to some fantastic coral bommies.
 Please stay away from offshore channel markers as there is often a lot of boating activity here.